 - Have easy-to-find contact details

-ShopSavvy is a price comparison app for your smartphone.
+ShopSavvy is a price comparison app designed for smartphones.
 Shoppers can either search a keyword or UPC code or scan bar codes.
-ShopSavvy will show product prices for the same or similar items online or at other local retailers.
+ShopSavvy will show product prices for the same or similar items online or at local retailers.
 It can also tell shoppers which stores have the most units in stock, and features a price match tool to help them get the best deal without seeking out the item elsewhere.

-Skinflint is a price comparison engine that’s especially popular with drop-shippers based in the UK and EU.
-With Skinflint, shoppers and retailers can search for and compare products from wholesale retailers throughout Europe.
+Skinflint is a price comparison website that’s popular with dropshippers based in the UK and EU.
+With Skinflint, shoppers and retailers can search for and compare products from wholesale retailers across Europe.

 Shopbot is available for shoppers in Canada, New Zealand, and Australia.

-PriceBat is a Canadian price comparison website with a focus on computer accessories and other electronics.
-For retailers in need of office supplies, PriceBat is a great tool for finding the best deals on printers, ink cartridges, laptops, and a whole lot more.
+PriceBat is a Canadian site for comparing product prices with a focus on computer accessories and other electronics.
+For retailers in need of office supplies, PriceBat finds the best deals on printers, ink cartridges, and laptops.

 Getprice lists and compares products from Australian retailers, with city-specific filters for Australian retailers who want to save on shipping times by purchasing locally.
 Getprice boasts more than 3.5 million products from over 1,200 retailers across Australia.